RoboticsIIITH/summer-sessions-2019/README.md

 An Important aspect of this session will be getting familiar with various robots and sensors present in the lab.
 This knowledge/skill will be critical as some of the assignments will involve using these systems to collect data and/or execute the algorithms.

-Tentative list of topics to be covered:
+##Tentative list of topics to be covered:

 **Lab Robots & other Hardwares:**

-**Optimization:**
+**Fundamentals of Linear Algebra and Optimization:**

 **Rigid Body Transformations:**

-**Geometric methods in Computer Vision:** Rigid body transformations, Projective geometry, Camera modelling, Homographies, Two-view geometry, Triangulation, SfM, Visual odometry.
+**Geometric methods in Computer Vision:** Projective geometry, Camera modelling, Homographies, Two-view geometry, Triangulation, SfM, Visual odometry.

 **Deep learning for Computer Vision & Tensor Flow:**